-Crafting a Literati Utopia in Nineteenth-Century Japan: The Plum Blossom Valley at Tsukigase
+Crafting a Literati Utopia in 19th-Century Japan: The Plum Blossom Valley at Tsukigase

 Dr. Yurika Wakamatsu, assistant professor of East Asian art history at Occidental College, explores Tsukigase, a plum-filled mountain valley in today’s Nara Prefecture that came to be celebrated as a paradisiacal site in nineteenth-century Japan.
 Tracing Tsukigase’s transformations during this period, Dr. Wakamatsu examines how poets and painters who worked in the Sino-Japanese mode of literati art constructed a fleeting, utopian realm of reclusion by imbuing this remote landscape with imagery drawn from beloved works of Chinese literature.